-Summer Wilson's office is located up a flight of stairs.
-If you can not climb stairs safely, please let Summer know and she will make arrangements to meet you in an alternative location.
+Summer Wilson's Gibson Building office is located up a flight of stairs.
+If you can not climb stairs safely, please let Summer know and she will make arrangements to meet you via tele therapy.

 I want to schedule an appointment.
 Do I need to contact Summer first?